Keeping your website fast is essential in providing a great user experience and in ensuring both higher engagement and higher conversion rates.

 Overall Website Speed

-This value represents the average amount of time it takes to load a page in your website and includes both the time it takes for your webserver to generate the page, and the time it takes for your visitor to download it.
+Definition of Average Generation Time: this value represents the average amount of time it takes to load a page in your website and includes both 1) the time it takes for your webserver to generate the page, plus 2) the time it takes for your visitor to download the page response from the server.

 You can use this value to quickly gauge the speed of your website.